midhunkalarikkal/FullDomain/Notes/DSA1.md

 `Time Complexity`
 -------------------
-Measures the amount of time an algorithm takes to complete as a function of the input size 𝑛
+Measures the amount of time an algorithm takes to complete a function of the input size 𝑛

 `Space Complexity`
 ------------------